Re: Warning: Civil Unrest

 "On the left, a new crop of socialists hope to overthrow the liberal economic order, while the rise of intersectional identity politics has supplanted longstanding commitments to civil liberties," Reason's Stephanie Slade wrote in 2022.
 "On the right, support for free markets and free trade are more and more often derided as relics of a bygone century, while quasi-theocratic ideas are gathering support."

+That creates an environment in which violence might become just another tactic for people who consider their causes of overriding importance.
 In January, The New York Times interviewed Andreas Malm, a celebrity activist who advocates for political violence on behalf of climate causes.
 He clarifies that he supports targeting property, not people, but "can't guarantee that it won't come with accidents."

 He also thinks his opponents shouldn't be allowed to use the same tactics in return, saying "the idea that if you object to your enemy's use of a method, you therefore also have to reject your own use of this method would lead to absurd conclusions."